UdashFramework/udash-core/docs/REST.md

 asynchronous computation starts).
 It is possible to use other task-like containers, e.g.
 [Monix Task](https://monix.io/docs/2x/eval/task.html) or [Cats IO](https://typelevel.org/cats-effect/).

-In order to do that, you must provide some additional "serialization" implicits which will make the macro engine understand how to translate between `Async[T]` and `Task[T]` for arbitrary type `T`.
-This is controlled by `ToAsync` and `FromAsync` typeclasses defined in `RawRest` object.
-This means that you must provide implicit instances of `ToAsync[Task]` and `FromAsync[Task]`.
+In order to do that, you must provide some additional implicits which will make the macro engine understand how to translate between `Async[T]` and `Task[T]` for arbitrary type `T`.
+This is controlled by `AsyncEffect` typeclass defined in `RawRest` object which represents a bidirectional polymorphic conversion between some an effect type constructor and `Async`.
+This means that you must provide implicit instance of `AsyncEffect[Task]`.

 Just like when [providing serialization for third party type](#providing-serialization-for-third-party-type), you should put these implicits into a trait and inject them into REST API trait's companion object.